 Kevin brings 30 years of experience as an Operational CFO, CPA with the “Big Four” and Private Equity Firms and has a proven track record of improving financial performance and building world-class finance and accounting organizations.
 He currently is the CFO at Aptean and has served on W@W's board since 2015.

 Matthew has been a long time supporter of W@W. He has been serving as the Director of Christian Education and Missions at Parkway Presbyterian Church since 2010.
 He holds a BA in Biblical Studies from King College and brings an energetic level of creativity to the board.

 Jacquie brings with her a diverse background in retail, teaching, and entrepreneurship to our board.
 She has served as an elder in the Presbyterian Church, director of Women's Bibles studies, and taken part in multiple missions trips worldwide.
 She has a strong passion for international missions.

 James has a passionate heart to serve.
-He held a variety of volunteer positions at North Point Community Church in Atlanta while working full time in the IT industry for almost 40 years before he retired at the end of 2019.
+He held a variety of volunteer positions at North Point Community Church in Atlanta while working full time in the IT industry for almost 40 years before he retired.
 In addition to joining our BOD, he is actively involved with a non-profit that serves the local community and enjoys time with his family.